Building Safety Act summary

 The Secretary of State has general powers to amend the definition of “higher-risk buildings” and prescribe activities for buildings, after undertaking a cost-benefit analysis and/or seeking advice from the Regulator.

 The Act includes a regime for Dutyholders for higher-risk buildings, in similar roles to the CDM Regulations for the design and construction phase.
 Dutyholders have legal obligations in respect of their duties in respect of higher-risk buildings, and those who fail to meet key building safety obligations will be guilty of a criminal offence.

 Where a Dutyholder is a corporate entity, individuals within that organisation may also be prosecuted where the breach was committed with their consent or connivance or as a result of their neglect.

 Appointment for Building Works

-The Building (Appointment of Persons, Industry Competence and Dutyholders) (England) Regulations, published in draft with the Bill, impose legal requirements on clients to make suitable arrangements for planning managing and monitoring all building projects in compliance with the Regulations.
+The Building (Appointment of Persons, Industry Competence and Dutyholders) (England) Regulations, impose legal requirements on clients to make suitable arrangements for planning, managing and monitoring all building projects in compliance with the Regulations.
 Clients are required to appoint a Principal Designer and Principal Contractor for any project involving higher-risk building work for which an application must be submitted to the Regulator, and must appoint replacements as required.

 Anyone carrying out any design or building work must also take all reasonable steps to ensure that their work is in compliance of all relevant requirements.
 The Regulations also provide that designers and contractors need to undertake their own due diligence and not start work unless they are satisfied that the client is aware of its own duties for the building works.
 Enhanced obligations also apply to Principal Designers and Principal Contractors.